25 Content Marketing Tips for Beginners: Where to Focus First

 So, don't just post and pray.
 Create content with a clear call to action and put a small budget behind it, even just $10 a day.
 When you're first starting out, validation is everything.
 The data you get back tells you immediately if your messaging resonates with the right audience.
 You're buying data and speed, learning in a week what might take a year to figure out organically.
 That feedback loop is the most valuable asset you have.

-As an experienced content marketeer, my top tip for someone to be successful when starting out with content marketing is to focus on creating relevant content to answer search queries with commercial intent within their sector.
+As an experienced content marketer, my top tip for someone starting out with content marketing is to focus on creating relevant content that answers search queries with commercial intent within their sector.

 I'm Ronan Hickey, the CEO of The Marketing Consultant (a leading digital marketing consultancy), and I previously founded Voucher Pages and Deal Pages.

 Search intent is the motivation behind why someone performs a particular search query on Google or even ChatGPT.
-They could be looking for information, directions, or commercial or transactional information.
+They could be looking for information, directions, or commercial and transactional information.

 1. Identify the commercial and transactional keywords in your sector.